JensenJin19/ML-melonbook-learning-notes/README.md

 ## Structure

 - `docs/`: Study notes for each chapter.
-> Note
-> "Just summarizing **the difficult concepts** encountered while reading, rather than organizing the entire chapter's framework."
+> Just summarizing **the difficult concepts** encountered while reading, rather than organizing the entire chapter's framework.
 - `exercise/`: Code for exercises in each chapter.
 - `references.md`: Resources referenced